Operation Holiday needs jackets before distribution

-Operation Holiday will be distributing their items to those who qualify on Monday, December 16th but before the distribution starts they are asking residents for one more donation.
+WICHITA, Kan.
+(KSNW) – Operation Holiday will be distributing their items to those who qualify on Monday, Dec.
+16, but before the distribution starts, they are asking residents for one more donation.

 The non-profit is hoping to get a large donation of winter jackets before Monday.
 Director of Operation Holiday Miss Gaston says the goal is to make sure each child within the family has a winter jacket this holiday season.